arokem/arokem.org/reproducibility/index.rst

  Reproducibility and open science
 =======================================

-I am the chair of the `eScience Working Group on Reproducibility and Open Science <http://uwescience.github.io/reproducible>`_.
+I was the chair of the `eScience Working Group on Reproducibility and Open Science <http://uwescience.github.io/reproducible>`_.
 As part of the activities of the working group, we are interested in clarifying guidelines for steps that researchers at UW and elsewhere can take to increase the reproducibility and